dirkkok101/zork/docs/testing/data-loader-testing.md

 describe('loadItem', () => {
   // Success scenarios
-  it('should load specific item by ID with correct type conversion') it('should return cached item on subsequent calls') it('should handle special character IDs ("!!!!!", "*bun*")')
+  it('should load specific item by ID with correct type conversion') it('should return equivalent item on subsequent calls') it('should handle special character IDs ("!!!!!", "*bun*")')

   // Error scenarios